nikolayg/nikgrozev-website/_posts/blog/2017-01-29-cloud-foundry-part-1-orgs-spaces-buildpacks-and-services.md

 ## Application Management

 To deploy a new app or update an existing one we need to **push** its code to the Cloud Foundry instance.
-The push command has many optional arguements which depend on the application type.
-However, it's better to specify all these arguements in a system file called `manifest.yml`.
-This is a special file for Cloud Foundry.
+The `push` command has many optional arguements which depend on the application type.
+However, it's better to specify all these arguements in a system file called `manifest.yml`, which is a special file for Cloud Foundry.

 ```bash
 # Start a new app called "myapp"